Shenes13/Tinkerspace/README.md

 ## Basic Details
-### Team Name: All Stars
+### Team Name: Code Crafters

 ### Team Members
-- Team Lead: Sebin Thomas - CUSAT
+- Team Lead: Rohit M R - CUSAT
-- Member 2: Nidhin Jyothi - CUSAT
+- Member 2: Shenes Eapen Koshi - CUSAT
+- Member 3: Rohith R

 ### Project Description
-[2-3 lines about what your project does]
+It is a roast generator.
+User can decide the intensity at which he/she is gonna recieve the roast, and then give some details about them and based on these details they get roasted.

 ### The Problem (that doesn't exist)
-[What ridiculous problem are you solving?]
+Lack of entertainment

 ### The Solution (that nobody asked for)
-[How are you solving it?
-Keep it fun!]
+By building something that excites people but does'nt aim at maintainig it.

 ## Technical Details
 ### Technologies/Components Used
 For Software:

 Languages used - Html,CSS,Python

 Frameworks used - Groq,Flask

-Main Libraries used - Flask,Flask-Login,Flask-Mail,Flask-Migrate,Flask-SQLAlchemy,groq,PyPDF2,reportlab,SQLAlchemy,Werkzeug
+Main Libraries used - flask, flask.json, Jinja2, Flask-WTF, Flask-SQLAlchemy, Flask-Session, Flask-Bootstrap, Flask-Script, Flask-Migrate

 Tools used -